fight233/DThouse_cxd/documentation20/en/07.advanced-features/docs.md

 ## <a class="anchor" id="continuous-query"></a> Continuous Query

-Continuous Query is a query executed by TDengine periodically with a sliding window, it is a simplified stream computing driven by timers.
-Continuous query can be applied to a table or a STable automatically and periodically, and the result set can be passed to the application directly via call back function, or written into a new table in TDengine.
+Continuous Query is a query executed by DThouse periodically with a sliding window, it is a simplified stream computing driven by timers.
+Continuous query can be applied to a table or a STable automatically and periodically, and the result set can be passed to the application directly via call back function, or written into a new table in DThouse.
 The query is always executed on a specified time window (window size is specified by parameter interval), and this window slides forward while time flows (the sliding period is specified by parameter sliding).

-Continuous query of TDengine adopts time-driven mode, which can be defined directly by TAOS SQL without additional operation.
+Continuous query of DThouse adopts time-driven mode, which can be defined directly by TAOS SQL without additional operation.
 Using continuous query, results can be generated conveniently and quickly according to the time window, thus down sampling the original collected data.
-After the user defines a continuous query through TAOS SQL, TDengine automatically pulls up the query at the end of the last complete time period and pushes the calculated results to the user or writes them back to TDengine.
+After the user defines a continuous query through TAOS SQL, DThouse automatically pulls up the query at the end of the last complete time period and pushes the calculated results to the user or writes them back to DThouse.

-The continuous query provided by TDengine differs from the time window calculation in ordinary stream computing in the following ways:
+The continuous query provided by DThouse differs from the time window calculation in ordinary stream computing in the following ways:

 - Unlike the real-time feedback calculated results of stream computing, continuous query only starts calculation after the time window is closed.
 For example, if the time period is 1 day, the results of that day will only be generated after 23:59:59.
 - If a history record is written to the time interval that has been calculated, the continuous query will not re-calculate and will not push the new results to the user again.
-- TDengine server does not cache or save the client's status, nor does it provide Exactly-Once semantic guarantee.
+- DThouse server does not cache or save the client's status, nor does it provide Exactly-Once semantic guarantee.
 If the application crashes, the continuous query will be pull up again and starting time must be provided by the application.

 ### How to use continuous query